Guides

 What is Embedded iPaaS?

 Embedded iPaaS solutions focus on simplifying the process of building customer-facing, embedded integrations.
-Contrary to regular iPaaS, which serve the end-users of these SaaS apps and help them build their own custom internal integration solutions, embedded iPaaS platforms tackle the fragmentation issue at the application level, by making it easy for the SaaS apps to natively integrate with other apps.
+Contrary to regular iPaaS, which serve the end-users of these SaaS apps for internal automations, embedded iPaaS platforms tackle the fragmentation issue at the application level, by making it easy for engineering teams at SaaS companies to integrate their applications with their users' 3rd party tools.

 With embedded integrations, end-users would not need to configure or build any workflows/integrations on their own - it would simply come out of the box for them as soon as they authenticate via SSO for the various integrated apps.

-Here are 2 common examples of embedded integration workflows:
+Here are 2 common examples of embedded iPaaS workflows:

 Messaging Notifications: If you want your customers to receive Slack or Teams notifications whenever an event occurs in your app, to the channel of their choosing.